Birth defects: MN Public health Data Access - MN Dept. of Health

 Not all birth defects can be prevented, but some can.
 To help prevent birth defects:

-- Take 400mcg of folic acid every day, from when menstruation begins through menopause.
+- People capable of becoming pregnant should take 400mcg of folic acid every day, from when menstruation begins through menopause.

 - Don't drink alcohol, smoke, or use illegal drugs.